mlcommons/algorithmic-efficiency/DOCUMENTATION.md

 Submitters unable to self-fund scoring costs can instead self-report only on the [qualification set of workloads](/COMPETITION_RULES.md#qualification-set) that excludes some of the most expensive workloads.
 Based on this performance on the qualification set, the working group will provide - as funding allows - compute to evaluate and score the most promising submissions.
 Additionally, we encourage researchers to reach out to the [working group](mailto:algorithms@mlcommons.org) to find potential collaborators with the resources to run larger, more comprehensive experiments for both developing and scoring submissions.

-#### Can I submit existing (i.e. published) training algorithms as submissions?
+#### Can I submit previously published training algorithms as submissions?

-Yes you may, as long as it isn't an exact copy of an existing submission.
+Yes, you may, as long as it isn't an exact copy of an existing submission.
-For example, you may submit the Adam optimizer with your hyperparameters or hyperparameter search spaces, as this constitues a different training algorithm.
+For example, you may submit the Adam optimizer with your particularly effective hyperparameter search space and hyperparameter configuration, as different choices for hyperparameter values and/or search spaces constitute different training algorithms and are potential sources of innovation.
+That said, while submitting Adam with some novel heuristic to set various hyperparameters, some especially effective hyperparameter search space, or your single best hyperparameter configuration is fine, avoid making multiple submissions that only differ by their hyperparameter configuration without a convincing justification they are substantially different (see ["Can I submit multiple times to the benchmark competition?"](/COMPETITION_RULES.md#can-i-submit-multiple-times-to-the-benchmark-competition), above).

 ## Disclaimers

 ### Shared Data Pipelines between JAX and PyTorch

-The JAX and PyTorch versions of the Criteo, FastMRI, Librispeech, OGBG, and WMT workloads are using the same TensorFlow input pipelines.
+The JAX and PyTorch versions of the Criteo, FastMRI, Librispeech, OGBG, and WMT workloads use the same TensorFlow input pipelines.
 Due to differences in how JAX and PyTorch distribute computations across devices, the PyTorch workloads have an additional overhead for these workloads.

 Since we use PyTorch's [`DistributedDataParallel`](https://pytorch.org/docs/stable/generated/torch.nn.parallel.DistributedDataParallel.html#torch.nn.parallel.DistributedDataParallel) implementation, there is one Python process for each device.
 Depending on the hardware and the settings of the cluster, running a TensorFlow input pipeline in each Python process can lead to errors, since too many threads are created in each process.
 See [this PR thread](https://github.com/mlcommons/algorithmic-efficiency/pull/85) for more details.
 While this issue might not affect all setups, we currently implement a different strategy: we only run the TensorFlow input pipeline in one Python process (with `rank == 0`), and [broadcast](https://pytorch.org/docs/stable/distributed.html#torch.distributed.broadcast) the batches to all other devices.
 This introduces an additional communication overhead for each batch.
 See the [implementation for the WMT workload](https://github.com/mlcommons/algorithmic-efficiency/blob/main/algorithmic_efficiency/workloads/wmt/wmt_pytorch/workload.py#L215-L288) as an example.